 Some would say it’s a question left for the pontifications of philosophers or the musings of theoretical physicists.
 I remember growing up and exploring the concept of time mostly through fiction — video games, books, movies, etc.

-Watts said something that immediately resonated with me, and it was, of course, pertaining to this notion that all there really is is a present moment, and that the past and the future are merely concepts that are useful to the mind.
+Watts said something that immediately resonated with me, and it was, of course, pertaining to this notion that the present moment is all there really is and that the past and the future are merely concepts that are useful to the mind.

-While fond of Watts’ metaphor, he was not the first to suggest that there is only a present moment.
-I don’t really know where that idea originates.
+While I’m fond of Watts’ metaphor, he was not the first to suggest that there is only a present moment.
+I don’t really know where this idea originates.
 It may even be connected to the notion of “perennial wisdom,” something which has been true for all ages.

 Take Thich Nhat Hanh, one of the foremost Zen Buddhists, for instance: